Salt Lake West Side Stories: Post Ten

 Returning to economic matters, the LDS Church’s efforts to control the territory’s economy, including Mormon women’s mercantile efforts, largely failed as Utah experienced an industrial-urban transformation after the mid 1880s.
 Incoming non-Mormon and eventually Mormon capital on the wings of free enterprise, industry, and commerce, transformed Utah, Salt Lake City and especially the west side, which largely served as the center of this change, from an agricultural-based world to a post-Civil War industrialized world.

 The arrival of the railroad and new industry brought laborers to Salt Lake City.
-The migration of so many people called for the construction of boarding houses, tenement houses, apartment buildings and hotels.
+The migration of so many people called for the construction of boarding houses, tenement houses, apartment buildings, and hotels.
 Additionally, many private homes were converted into boarding houses, offering room and board to renters.
 An extant example of a west side boarding house is the 1885 Victorian Italianate Lewis S. Hills House located at 126 South 200 West, just west of the Salt Palace.
 The building became the Hogar Hotel from 1928 into the 1970s after the prior owners, the Robert T. Burton family, sold the property.
 The Hogar Hotel provided a gathering place for Basque Americans who immigrated from Spain and France.
 They lived in Salt Lake City when they were in-between sheep herding and agricultural jobs throughout rural Utah, northern Nevada, and southern Idaho.

 Salt Lake City’s earliest inns and boarding houses were located around Main Street near Temple Square.
 However, after the 1880s, the west side, with its numerous railroad depots and businesses, also amassed boarding houses, hotels, and tenements.
 Additionally, many new Main Street hotels constructed during the 1880s and 1890s were built on, or below, 300 South where non-Mormon or “Gentile” businesses had congregated.
 Thus by 1880, the Pioneer Park neighborhood was equally known for catering to non-Mormons and railroad tourists, as it was for housing laborers working in west side rail yards and depots.

-From 1880 to the 1930s, downtown Salt Lake City – and most particularly the Pioneer Park neighborhood – was the home to nearly a hundred two- and three-story hotels with stair entrances on the side and ground floor retail spaces facing the street.
+From 1880 to the 1930s, downtown Salt Lake City – and most particularly the Pioneer Park neighborhood – was the home of nearly a hundred two- and three-story hotels with stair entrances on the side and ground floor retail spaces facing the street.
 Prior to the 1890s, boarding house residents or inns expected innkeepers to provide meals along with a bed or a separate room.
 After the mid-1880s, the “European Plan” came into vogue in Salt Lake City, offering different sized rooms and varying guest amenities.
 The new European Plan hotels did not include communal meals and offered less interactions with fellow guests.
 Many of these small hotels had restaurants or taverns where guests could purchase meals if wanted.
 Some later extant examples of European Plan hotels include the Rio Grande Hotel, located at 428 West 300 South, the Broadway Hotel located at 222 West 300 South, and the Peery Hotel located at 110 West 300 South.
 Each of these businesses attracted visitors from across the country and around the world to Salt Lake’s west side.

 The Hotel Columbus opened in the Pioneer Park neighborhood at 252 West and South Temple.
 The family of Italian immigrant John Crus, who was born in Utah in 1910, owned and operated the hotel.
 The hotel was a small establishment with twelve rooms.
 It mainly housed unmarried Italian immigrants who appreciated the fact that an Italian family owned the hotel.
 The owners fed their guests a typical light Italian breakfast and made meals for working residents to pack in their lunch buckets.
 At that time, the majority of the Italian American tenants worked for the railroads or in mines or smelters.
 Later in his life, Crus recalled how his mother cared for young, recently immigrated, Italian laborers.
 He also remembered that his mother worked constantly and retired late in life.
 The immigrants, he remembered, felt that the Hotel Columbus made them feel at home in an otherwise foreign city.
 Dozens of small hotels on the west side catered to specific nationalities such as Hotel Columbus.